 CareeCotwright_b&w

-Caree Cotwright is an assistant professor in the Department of Foods and Nutrition and a double-dawg, having earned a PhD and Master of Science in Foods and Nutrition at the university.
+Dr. Caree Cotwright is an assistant professor in the Department of Foods and Nutrition and a double-dawg, having earned a PhD and Master of Science in Foods and Nutrition.
 Previously a Research Fellow at the Centers for Disease Control and Prevention, Dr. Cotwright focuses on early childhood obesity prevention, community nutrition, and health disparities.
 Dr. Cotwright has received the UGA 40 Under 40 Award, the College of Family and Consumer Sciences Pacesetter Award, and promoted Michelle Obama’s Let’s Move! initiative.
-Her passion is creating interventions which use theater, media, and other arts-based approaches to combat the problem of obesity.
-Today, she lives in Athens with her loving husband, Marty and her daughters, Camara and Camille.
+Her passion is creating interventions that use theater, media, and other arts-based approaches to combat the problem of obesity.
+Today, she lives in Athens with her loving husband, Marty, and her daughters, Camara and Camille.
+In the talk, Dr. Cotwright aims to use fun in the fight against obesity.

 John Greenman